High bills and disputed accounts

 - meter reading error

-Billing investigations may take time to resolve, so try to pay the part of the bill not in dispute.
+Billing investigations may take time to resolve, so we recommend you pay the part of the bill not in dispute.
 This will help you stay on top of your bills and show the retailer you are acting in good faith.